raspicamplayer/camplayer/README.md

                     (0=lowest quality, 1=automatic, 2=highest quality).
 refreshtime         Refresh streams interval in minutes. enablehevc          HEVC/H265 support (0=disable, 1=auto select from hardware, 2=limit to FHD/1080p, 3=force on).
 enableaudio         Enable audio support for fullscreen playing video.
-(0=off, 1=on). screendownscale     Downscale the used screen area (adds a black border) in percent. enablevideoosd      Show channel/camera name on top of each video (0=off, 1=on).
+(0=off, 1=on when fullscreen). screendownscale     Downscale the used screen area (adds a black border) in percent. enablevideoosd      Show channel/camera name on top of each video (0=off, 1=on). audiovolume         Default audio volume (0..100). screendownscale     Downscale the virtual screen by x percent (0..100). screenwidth         Forced screen with in pixels (if autodetect fails). screenheight        Forced screen height in pixels (if autodetect fails).
 ```
 ## Key bindings
 ```